Skip to contents

 linear

-TRUE/FALSE statement to specify the use of a linear regression model for SII estimation (default is logistic regression).
+TRUE/FALSE statement to specify the use of a linear regression model (default is logistic regression).

 force